NASA

 Grism Spectroscopy Sensitivity

 The Roman WFI slitless grism has a spectral range of 1.00-1.93 microns and a dispersion of about 1.1 nm/pixel, essentially independent of wavelength, yielding a 2-pixel resolving power of R = λ / δλ = 460 λ / μm for a point source.
-The table below gives representative 1-hour sensitivities for both line and continuum.
-The continuum limit assumes coaddition of 2 pixels (2.2 nm) in the dispersion direction.
+Table gives 5-sigma detection limits for a one-hour exposure time with zodiacal light background at twice the minimum intensity.
+This is representative of an ecliptic latitude of 25 degrees and 90 degrees ecliptic longitude relative to the Sun (the middle of the object visibility window).
+Typical HLWAS backgrounds are ~30% lower.

 5σ limits for Roman WFI grism in 1 hour on source, 2x minimum zodiacal background.

-Emission line limits are in units of 10-17 erg cm-2 s-1 , and continuum limits are in AB mags for 2 pixels
+Emission line limits are in units of 10-17 erg cm-2 s-1, and continuum limits are in AB mags for 1 pixel

 Wavelength (microns)1.051.11.21.31.41.51.61.71.81.9